Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 #### Compute Node appears to be stuck in `starting` state
-If you are using pools with `native` container support, compute nodes that appear to be "stuck" in `starting` state may not be stack at all.
+If you are using pools with `native` container support, compute nodes that appear to be "stuck" in `starting` state may not really be stuck.
 During this phase, all Docker images specified in the `global_resources` are preloaded on to compute nodes.
 Thus, it may take a while for your compute nodes to transition to `idle` from this state.